CommerceTeam/commerce/Documentation/BreakingChanges/Since6/Index.rst

 -----------------

-BaseController::getDatabaseConnection removed as not used in any controller anymore OrderEditFunc::getDatabaseConnection all queries are replaced with repository calls ArticleHook::getDatabaseConnection all queries are replaced with repository calls AbstractRepository::getDatabaseConnection all queries are migrated to doctrine dbal queryBuilder BasicBasket::getDatabaseConnection moved to Basket::getDatabaseConnection as it is only used in that class
+BaseController::getDatabaseConnection removed as not used in any controller anymore OrderEditViewhelper::getDatabaseConnection all queries are replaced with repository calls ArticleHook::getDatabaseConnection all queries are replaced with repository calls AbstractRepository::getDatabaseConnection all queries are migrated to doctrine dbal queryBuilder BasicBasket::getDatabaseConnection moved to Basket::getDatabaseConnection as it is only used in that class